xorcery/Imuless/README.md

 - Configure your `imulus.config.js` file in the newly created `Imuless` folder.
 Make sure to name your JSON alias exactly like your Less vars.
 - Add `<link>` tag that points to `/css/<currentDomain>.css`.
 - Setup your Less file structure as described below.
+- Ensure you have Node.js installed on your server.
+- Install Less `npm install -g less`.
+- You will need to take note of where the `lessc.cmd` is installed on your server as you'll need to point to this in the web.confg.
+It is also important make sure that file can be executed by the web process (i.e. permissions).

 ### File Structure